K4liber/quantum_entanglement/README.md

 Based on the Copenhagen interpretation there are no non-local interactions.
 What we do observe are non-local correlations, which tend to be stronger than non-local correlations in classical physics.
 The famous quantum entanglement is an inherently local phenomenon because for the entanglement itself to happen, both particles must be in a direct neighborhood.
 Since locality in such interpretation is safed, we must reject the realism.
 What does it mean?
 It means that without an interaction, any quantum objects or group of objects described by wave function are not a physical thing.
 They are just a "potential physical things" with a given probabilities to get real at the moment of interaction (its called wave function collapse).
 Moreover, the result of a collapse is fundamentally random.
 It cannot be deduce from any "hidden variables" or other missing data.
 Sticking with a localism we sacrifice causation.
 “Do you really believe the moon is not there when you are not looking at it?”
 Einstein once asked to underline his doubts in the realess interpretation.

-The concept of magically strong correlations can be presented in the more understandable form of a CHSH game [3]:
+The concept of magically strong correlations can be presented in the more understandable form of a CHSH game [3].
+The CHSH game illustrates how quantum mechanics can violate classical limits on correlations, leading to results that are impossible in any classical setup.

 Let's imagine a game in which our opponent prepares three cards that are invisible to us and claims the following statements: